-- [1] Torsten Åkesson et al. Light Dark Matter eXperiment (LDMX).
-2018. - [2] Torsten Åkesson et al. A High Efficiency Photon Veto for the Light Dark Matter eXperiment.
-JHEP, 04:003, 2020.
+[1] Torsten Åkesson et al. Light Dark Matter eXperiment (LDMX).
+2018.

-STATEMENTS OF INTEREST DESCRIBING SCIENCE OPPORTUNITIES AT S30XL Stage B (aka LESA)
+STATEMENTS OF INTEREST DESCRIBING SCIENCE OPPORTUNITIES AT S30XL Stage B

-This section summarizes the scientific opportunities that have been identified for experiments at S30XL-LESA, in three categories:
+This section summarizes the scientific opportunities that have been identified for experiments at S30XL, in three categories:

-- Electronuclear scattering measurements for neutrinos: includes an overall scientific overview, contributions describing two potential detector concepts, and supporting letters from the spokespeople of accelerator-based neutrino experiments - Light dark matter searches: includes a contribution from the LDMX experiment, which addresses Priority Research Direction #1 identified by the Dark Matter Small Projects New Initiatives BRN1. - Test beam applications: includes 9 statements from the HEP community describing applications of S30XL Stage B as a test beam.
+- Electronuclear scattering measurements for neutrinos: includes an overall scientific overview and contributions describing two potential detector concepts. - Light dark matter searches: includes a contribution from the LDMX experiment, which addresses Priority Research Direction #1 identified by the Dark Matter Small Projects New Initiatives BRN1. - Test beam applications: includes 8 statements from the HEP community describing applications of S30XL Stage B, as a test beam.
 These applications span basic detector R&D; characterization of detector responses to single particles, large particle fluxes, and/or pile-up for application to HEP experiments; and studies of electromagnetic radiation damage.